SophiaTX/SophiaTX-MainNet/README.md

 SophiaTX is a Delegated Proof of Stake blockchain that uses a "Proof of Brain" social consensus algorithm for token allocation.

-  - Currency symbol SPHTX.
-  - 10% APR inflation narrowing to 1% APR over 20 years.
-  - 75% of inflation to "Proof of Brain" social consensus algorithm.
-  - 15% of inflation to stake holders.
-  - 10% of inflation to block producers.

 # Public Announcement & Discussion

 SophiaTX was announced on the